-"I took recruiting trips to the top five schools - schools that are still in the top five today - and I felt something here," Duckworth said.
+"I took recruiting trips to the top five schools -- schools that are still in the top five today -- and I felt something here," Duckworth said.
 "I felt a connection with the coaches and with the team, a chemistry that I knew, even then, that I would not find at a different school.
 I went on four other trips and they just solidified what I felt here at Alabama.
 I love our environment, I love our culture, I love our tradition and I love the fact that when you go out as an Alabama gymnast you represent all those things."

-And it was those same elements that made her decision to leave a lucrative career with Pfizer Pharmaceuticals to join the Alabama coaching staff on a full-time basis in the fall of 2008 after nine years as a volunteer coach with the Crimson Tide such an easy one.
+It was those same elements that made her decision to leave a lucrative career with Pfizer Pharmaceuticals to join the Alabama coaching staff on a full-time basis in the fall of 2008 after nine years as a volunteer coach with the Crimson Tide such an easy one.

 "I really enjoyed what I was doing at Pfizer and it's a tremendous company but my heart and my passion have always been here at the Capstone with our program," Duckworth said.
 "I felt like this was an opportunity for me to do what I love and everyone I have ever talked to has said, if you love what you do, you'll never go to another day of work in your life."

 "The people at the University of Alabama make everything unique and special," Duckworth said.
 "I love the fact that the University of Alabama is about tradition and culture.
-I tell people all the time that I feel like Tuscaloosa is the best-kept secret because we have it all here and everyone approaches things with a great deal of passion.
+I tell people all the time that Tuscaloosa is the best-kept secret because we have it all here and everyone approaches things with a great deal of passion.
 It makes people's experience very special."

 When Geralen Stack-Eaton won the 2011 NCAA floor exercise championship to cap off an extraordinary junior season, it marked the fifth time that a Duckworth-choreographed routine won the NCAA floor title, including one each by Alabama's Morgan Dennis and Ashley Miles plus a pair by North Carolina's Courtney Bumpers.
 During her storied Tide career, Miles earned four top-three national finishes on the floor, including the 2004 NCAA floor exercise championship.
 Duckworth also helped Miles win four consecutive Southeastern Conference and NCAA Regional floor exercise titles.
-Miles is the first gymnast in SEC history to win the same event all four years of her career.
+Miles became the first gymnast in SEC history to win the same event all four years of her career.

 "It's such a wonderful experience to be able to help these athletes bring out their personality and perform routines that shine," Duckworth said.

-Duckworth earned eight All-America accolades and finished her career in 1993 by winning her second consecutive NCAA balance beam title with a perfect 10.0.
+As a gymnast, the former Dana Dobransky earned eight All-America accolades and finished her career in 1993 by winning her second consecutive NCAA balance beam title with a perfect 10.0.
 She was named NCAA Woman of the Year for the State of Alabama in 1993.

 As a student, Duckworth was a three-year Scholastic All-American and a two-time CoSIDA at-large Academic All-American, an award that spans several sports.
 She was inducted into Mortar Board as an undergraduate and earned both an NCAA and SEC Postgraduate Scholarship, utilizing them to attend graduate school at Alabama and obtain her master's of business administration in 1998.

 "I could have gone anywhere in the country to get my MBA," Duckworth said.
-"But I chose to come back to Alabama because Alabama's business school is one of the best in the country and I loved the size of the campus, I loved the MBA program and more than all that, it was a chance to come back to a place I consider home."
+"But I chose to come back to Alabama because our business school is one of the best in the country and I loved the size of the campus, I loved the MBA program and more than all that, it was a chance to come back to a place I consider home."